AzlanCoding/azlancoding.github.io/vex-programming-notes/index.md

 ```c++
 controller.rumble('-.-');
 ```
-This function takes in 1 of the following arguments:
+This function takes in 1 of the following arguments: <br>
 1. const char *str (A string consisting of dots and dashes to represent a rumble pattern) The table below explains the dots and dashes.
 	<table>